-This tutorial for how to make a wreath with deco mesh ribbon uses easy step-by-step instructions!
-Make your own easy, whimsical, curly wreath at home using a super simple technique.
+See how to make a mesh wreath with easy, step-by-step instructions!
+Make your own easy, whimsical, curly wreath with deco mesh ribbon using a simple technique.

-colorful deco mesh wreath hanging on a front door.
+colorful deco mesh wreath hanging on a wood door.

 The deco mesh wreath you see above has graced our front door for several springs/summers now.
 I love these wreaths - they are so cute and really easy to make (and for not a lot of money).